scanoss/integration-jenkins/README.md

  - On Post content parameters, add a new variable.
 Variable name: 'payload' Value: '$'.
 Expression type: JSONPath
  - Assign a token to the trigger.
 The token should be used in the webhook URL.
 For instance `http://JENKINS_URL/generic-webhook-trigger/invoke?token=scanoss`

--   Finally set the Jenkins webhook URL on your GitHub project.
+-   Finally set the Jenkins webhook URL in your GitHub project.
 For further details check the [Github webhook documentation](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks "https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks").

 ### Scan result configuration